This might seem like a strange question. After all, if you’re “overweight” then isn’t it a no-brainer that you should consider losing some weight?

 How about a number on the scale?
 This one is probably the most ridiculous and arbitrary of all of the metrics for determining if you need to lose weight.

 The answer was yes.
 That size seriously limited the things she was able to do.
-She needed to be dropped off close to the door when we went out.
+When we went out, she needed to be dropped off close to the door.
 She had to be careful of chairs she sat in to make sure it could support her weight.
-She didn’t fit in a single airline seat.
+Airlines required more than one seat.
 It took excessive amounts of energy to move around.

 So, what happened after she lost 140 lbs, still at 300 lbs and significantly overweight by typical standards?
 She was able to hike, drive a car again, walk up stairs, and shop without a scooter or getting out of breath.
 Her energy was significantly improved so she was able to do experience more of life.
 Essentially, it’s as if she’d removed a 140 lb backpack that she’d been carrying around with her 24×7.